MarteXcoin-documentation/Documentation/mining/index.rst

 ======

-Mining in the context of cryptocurrency such as MarteX refers to the process of .
+Mining in the context of cryptocurrency such as MarteX refers to the process of placing your coin as collateral - if you're trying to promote invalid transactions when it's your turn to validate the next block, you will lose a portion of your stake.
 The process of mining creates new currency tokens as a reward to the miner.
 Mining is possible on any hardware running MarteXcore.
-MarteX implements an algorithm known as `X13 <https://github.com/martexcoin/coinhash>`_, which the miner must solve in order to earn rewards.
+MarteX implements an algorithm known as `X13 <https://github.com/martexcoin/coinhash>`_, which gives more security to the network in case of attack.
+The result is a currency which is more secure against brute force attacks on the MarteX blockchain.

 The simplest and most general hardware available for mining is the minimum hardware requirements listed bellow: